nelantone/launch_school_learn_and_refinement/101-109/written_assessment_examples/chris_examples.md

 </br>

-*1. The following code return/output:*
-On `line 9` we call the method `puts` and passing in a local variable `a` to it as an argument.
-The return value is nil and the output is `5`.

-On `line 10` we call the method `puts` and passing in a local variable `a` to it as an argument.
-We raise an exception as return value `undefined variable or method #b`.

-*2. The concept we demostrate here is **variable scope**.*

-*3. Explanation about the concept (why?):*
-As initialized variables in the outer scope can be accessed inside a block. but initialized variables inside a block(as inner scope) can not be accessed.

 On `line 1` we are initializing a local variable `a` assigned to an integer object with value `4` to it.

 On `line 4` we reassign variable `a` to an integer object with value `5` to it.

 On `line 5` we initialize a local variable inside the block scope.

+*1. The following code return/output:*

+On `line 9`  we call the method `puts` which outputs the string version of the passed object as argument that `a` points at.
+The output is `"5"` and returns `nil`.

+On `line 10` we call the method `puts` and passing in a local variable `b` to it as an argument.
+We raise an exception stopping the normal execution and Ruby prints `undefined variable or method #b`.

+*2. The concept we demostrate here is **variable scope**.*
+Variables initialized in an outer scope can be acceessed in an inner scope, but no biceversa

 </details>
 </br>